 Video of the Day

-Common cocklebur can spring up anywhere the soil has been disturbed -- flower beds, newly seeded lawns, vegetable gardens -- including elevations up to 1,600 feet.
-When it first emergences from the ground, leaves sprout opposite each other on the stem, but as it grows they become staggered up the stem.
-The plant grows 4.5 feet tall.
-Stems don't have prickly spines but do have purple or black splotches.
+The plant grows about 4.5 feet tall.
+Stems don't have prickly spines, but do have purple or black splotches.
 Flowers bloom midsummer and continue into fall, giving way to seed pods covered with spines called burs.
 Each pod contains two seeds that regenerate the plant each year.
 Stop these seeds from forming to get rid of cockleburs from the yard.

 Hoeing and Hand Pulling